core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Example of Group Identifier Format {#gid-ex}

-This section provides an example of how the Group Identifier (Gid) can be specifically formatted.
+This section provides an example of how the Group Identifier (Gid) can be formatted.
 That is, the Gid can be composed of two parts, namely a Group Prefix and a Group Epoch.

 For each group, the Group Prefix is constant over time and is uniquely defined in the set of all the groups associated with the same Group Manager.
 The choice of the Group Prefix for a given group's Security Context is application specific.
 The size of the Group Prefix directly impact on the maximum number of distinct groups under the same Group Manager.